pgbackrest/pgbackrest/CONTRIBUTING.md

 Unit test files are organized in the `test/src/module` directory with the same directory structure as the source code being tested.
 For example, if new code is added to src/**command/expire**.c then test/src/module/**command/expire**Test.c will need to be updated.

 Assuming that a test file already exists, new unit tests will either go in a new `testBegin()` section or be added to an existing section.
 Each such section is a test run.
-The comment string passed to the `testBegin()` should reflect the function(s) being tested in the test run.
+The comment string passed to `testBegin()` should reflect the function(s) being tested in the test run.
 Tests within a run should use `TEST_TITLE()` with a comment string describing the test.
 ```
 // *****************************************************************************************************************************
 if (testBegin("expireBackup()"))